Streaming dictionary matching with mismatches

 In this section, we show a streaming algorithm for the dictionary $\mathcal{D}_1$ that contains patterns~$P_i$ such that the $k$-period of their suffix $\tau_i = P_i[|P_i|-2d+1,|P_i|]$ is at least $d$.

-\begin{lemma} If for each pattern in the dictionary $\mathcal{D}_1$ the $k$-period of its $2d$-length suffix is larger than $d$, then there is a streaming algorithm for dictionary matching with $k$ mismatches that uses $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^{k} d + occ)$ amortised time per character.
-The algorithm is randomised and its answers are correct w.h.p. \end{lemma}

-Note that any $k$-mismatch occurrence of a pattern $P_i$ ends with a $k$-mismatch occurrence of $\tau_i$.
-The first step of our algorithm is to retrieve the occurrences of $\tau_i$.
-To do so, we run the streaming algorithm of Lemma~\ref{lm:streaming-k-errata}.
-At each position of the text, the algorithm outputs all indices $i$ such that there is a $k$-mismatch occurrence of $\tau_i$ ending at this position.
-After having found the occurrences of $\tau_i$, our second step is to check if they can be extended into full occurrences of $P_i$ which we do with the help of the streaming algorithm explained in Section~\ref{sec:porat}.
+\begin{lemma} Assume $\log^k d < n$.
+There is a randomised streaming algorithm that retrieves all $k$-mismatch occurrences of the patterns from $\mathcal{D}_1$ in the text.
+The algorithm uses $\Ooh(k d \log^k d)$ space and $\Ooh(k \log^{k} d)$ amortised time per letter.
+The algorithm has two-sided error and its answers are correct with high probability. \end{lemma} \begin{proof} Note that any $k$-mismatch occurrence of a pattern $P_i$ ends with a $k$-mismatch occurrence of $\tau_i$.
+We retrieve the occurrences of $\tau_i$ via the algorithm based on the $k$-errata tree (Lemma~\ref{lm:streaming-k-errata}).
+At each position of the text, the algorithm outputs all indices~$i$ such that there is a $k$-mismatch occurrence of $\tau_i$ ending at this position.
+If the same index is output less than $d$ positions apart, i.e. there are two $k$-mismatch occurrences of $\tau_i$ that end at positions $p_1$ and $p_2$ such that $|p_1-p_2| \le d$, there is an error and we stop the execution of the algorithm.
+When we find a $k$-mismatch occurrence of $\tau_i$, our second step is to check if it can be extended into a $k$-mismatch occurrence of $P_i$ which we do with the help of the on-demand algorithm (Corollary~\ref{cor:ondemand}).